OpenStoryTeller/software/README.md

 Open Story Teller is an Open Source project to provide guidelines and software to build your own story teller box.

 The main goal is to *not* make electronics boards but instead buy or reuse existing ones.
-This will allow you to easily repair your device with spare parts.
+This will allow you to easily repair your device with spare parts and avoid

 We propose a set of parts and firmware that is working well togather but your are free to custom everything to fit your needs.

+*DO NOT BUILD YOUR OWN BOARD, JUST USE EXISTING ONES!*

+This project can be used as a base platform for any device that is composed by:
+- A display (TFT...)
+- An Audio output
+- A SD card or memory
+- Some Buttons / rotary encoder / potentiometer

 # Firmware/software